-Hydroxy acids have been used throughout history in a various forms to promote a radiant and healthy complexion, long before the chemical structure, or even their existence was known.
+Hydroxy acids have been used throughout history in various forms to promote a radiant and healthy complexion, long before the chemical structure or even their existence was known.
 Egyptian women took baths in sour milk in order to improve their skin.
-French women in the court of Louis XIV washed their faceswith old wine for the same reasons.
+French women in the court of Louis XIV washed their faces with old wine for the same reasons.
 Old fashioned facial masks made from fruit, honey or yogurt were also unknowingly taking advantage of “fruit acids” as their active ingredients.

 Glycolic Acid is the most commonly used AHA.
-Because of its small molecular weight and size, it is presumed to have a better capacity to penetrate skin.
+Because of its small molecular weight and size, it's presumed to have a better capacity to penetrate skin.

 Lactic acid on the other hand, has a larger molecular weight than glycolic acid but is capable of being converted in vivo to pyruvic acid (an alpha keto acid) which is presumed to be a more effective exfoliating agent.

-Beta Hydroxy acids (BHA’s) are similar to AHA’s in derivation but have an additional carbon group making them lipid (fat) soluble and can penetrate deeper into the dermal layers beneath the epidermis.
+Beta Hydroxy acids (BHAs) are similar to AHAs but have an additional carbon group making them lipid (fat) soluble and can penetrate deeper into the dermal layers beneath the epidermis.
 Salicylic acid, the most commonly used BHA in skincare, is a particularly effective exfoliant, it seems to reverse the process of glycolisation (sugar coating) of cells as they age.